 With the onset of the global pandemic, a growing number of institutions in the US have made the decision to temporarily waive standardized testing requirements.
 While other institutions and state systems have made the decision to completely phase out SAT and ACT requirements over the next four years.

-Join IELTS USA and co-presenters from higher education institutions and international secondary schools as we explore best practices for transitioning to a test optional policy and tips for advising prospective US-bound international students as admissions requirements change.
+In this webinar, IELTS USA and co-presenters from higher education institutions and international secondary schools explored best practices for transitioning to a test optional policy and tips for advising prospective US-bound international students as admissions requirements change.